What Are The Disadvantages Of Google Sites?

 However, Google Sites lacks more advanced features like pop-ups, live chat, and integrations with other marketing tools like Facebook Pixel.

-If you want to engage with your audience more effectively or track your marketing performance, unfortunately, you won’t find it with Google Sites.
+If engagement with your audience is important to you or if you want to effectively track your marketing performance, you won’t find it with Google Sites.

 7. Limited customer support